BobBuildTool/bob/doc/manual/configuration.rst

     Sandboxed builds are described in a separate section below.

 All of this information is carried as local state when traversing the dependency tree.
-Each recipe gets a local copy that is propagated downstream.
+Each recipe gets a local copy that is propagated upstream.
-Any updates to upstream recipes must be done by explicitly offering the information with one of the ``provide*`` keywords and the upstream recipe must consume it by adding the relevant item to the ``use`` attribute of the dependency.
+Any updates to downstream recipes must be done by explicitly offering the information with one of the ``provide*`` keywords and the downstream recipe must consume it by adding the relevant item to the ``use`` attribute of the dependency.